TBLgGamin/OptiMateV2/README.md

 ## Commands

 ### !play <url>
-Plays the audio from the provided YouTube URL.
+Plays the audio from the provided YouTube/Spotify URL.
 If a song is already playing, it adds the song to the queue.

 ### !q
 Displays the current song queue.